Josh Rivers: Career

-From 2009–2013, Rivers worked across front and house and membership for Soho House Group.
+From 2009 to 2013, Rivers worked across front and house and membership for Soho House Group.
 In 2014, he was hired as part of the founding team of Second Home, a membership-led workspace in East London.
 He joined Gay Times as Marketing Manager in January 2017 and in October of that year, became the first Black editor in the magazine's 43-year history.
 From September 2018 to September 2019, he was the Director of Communications for BAME sexual health charity Naz Project London.
 As of November 2020, he is the communications manager for Kaleidoscope Trust, a UK-based charity working to uphold the human rights of LGBT+ people across the Commonwealth.

 Busy Being Black

 Rivers launched Busy Being Black in March 2018 as "a place where we bring ourselves, in our truest form, in order to inspire, motivate and educate our community."

 In 2020, he received funding from Wellcome Trust and the British Podcast Awards Fund "to draw attention to the health inequalities and disparities experienced by queer Black people in the UK."
-The same year, he was awarded funding from the European Cultural Foundation to explore "queer Black solidarity across Europe during the Covid-19 crisis".
+The same year, he was awarded funding from the European Cultural Foundation to explore "queer Black solidarity across Europe during the COVID-19 crisis".

 Busy Being Black was awarded Best Black LGBTQ Podcast at the 2021 Black Podcasting Awards.